rollator3000/MS_omics/README.md

 supervised by: <br>
 ***Dr. rer. nat.
 Roman Hornung - Ludwig-Maximilians University - IBE***

 Block-wise missingness is a common problem in the context of Multi-Omics Data.
-To this problem there are no standard approaches yet, neither compariosons studies.
+To this problem there are - to my knowledge - no standard approaches, nor compariosons studies yet.
+In 2018 Norbert Krautenbacher has already stated that a reliable analysis strategy for multi-omics data with block-wise missingness are urgently needed!
 This thesis aims to provide such a comparison study and shall help finding a reliable analysis strategy.
-Norbert Krautenbacher has already stated that reliable analysis strategies for multi-omics data with block-wise missingness are urgently needed!

 ---

 ## Project description